Deer Park residents asked to conserve water

-DEER PARK, Texas - With the effects of the winter storm hitting Houston, some residents are being asked to conserve.
+DEER PARK, Texas - With the effects of the winter storm hitting Houston, some residents are being asked to conserve water.

+As a way to avoid pipes from freezing, it is recommended that people drip their faucets to have continuous water flow.
+However, some areas around Houston are now being asked to conserve water.

 The City of Deer Park sent out a notice around 8 a.m. on Saturday that asked residents to stop dripping their faucets, check for leaks, and conserve water.